More specific information can be found on the programme webpages. Applications for 2022-2023 are possible from the beginning of October.

 - English language test (can also be provided after conditional admission)*

 Vrije Universiteit Amsterdam requires all applicants who have not completed their education in USA, UK, Ireland, New Zealand, Australia or Canada (English-speaking provinces) to provide us with an English language test score that meets the required minimum set for the programme of choice.
 If you cannot yet provide us with a positive score yet, please register for a recognized English language test.
 All faculties will accept IELTS tests, Cambridge tests, and TOEFL tests.
-We are now also accepting the TOEFL iBT Special Home Edition.
-The test is available everywhere that TOEFL iBT testing is normally available, with the exception of Mainland China and Iran.
-Our institution's code is 7947.

 Please note: Acceptable minimum scores may vary per faculty/programme.